neulab/ExplainaBoard/output_format/absa/README.md

 # Submission Format of System's Output

-The system's output for aspect-based sentiment classification task include four columns separated by a tab.
+The system's output for the aspect-based sentiment classification task includes four columns separated by a tab.

 - `First column`: the aspect of an entity;
 - `Second column`: the text of a sentence;